albaintor/integration-kodi/README.md

 - Port numbers shouldn't be modified normally (8080 for HTTP and 9090 for websocket) : websocket port is not configurable from the GUI (in advanced settings file)
 - There is no turn on command : Kodi has to be started some other way
 - Change these Kodi settings to get full control working : within Kodi, click settings, then go to `Apps`/`Add-on Browser`, `My Add-ons` and scroll down and click on `Peripheral Libraries` : click on `Joystick Support` and click `Disable`.
 THEN : kill and restart Kodi in order to take effect and then all the remote commands will work fine

-### Important hint
+  - This step may not work on Kodi >= 22 : one may have to keep Joystick support enabled and Joystick addon too.

+### Hint for saving battery life

-To spare battery life, the integration will stop reconnecting if Kodi is off (which is the case on most devices when you switch from Kodi to another app).
+To save battery life, the integration will stop reconnecting if Kodi is off (which is the case on most devices when you switch from Kodi to another app).
 But if any Kodi command is sent (cursor pad, turn on, play/pause...), a reconnection will be automatically triggered.

-So if you start Kodi from for example your Nvidia Shield but you mapped all cursors pad and enter to Nvidia Shield device (through AndroidTV integration or bluetooth), Kodi reconnection won't be triggered.
+So if you start Kodi (ex : from  Nvidia Shield), but you mapped all cursors pad and enter to Nvidia Shield device (through AndroidTV integration or bluetooth), Kodi reconnection won't be triggered.
 So here is the trick to make Kodi integration reconnect : create a macro with your devices (e.g. Nvidia Shield, and Kodi media player) with the following commands :
 1. Nvidia Shield : `Input Source` command to start app `Kodi`
 2. Kodi media player : `Switch On` command (which does nothing except triggering reconnection)